aura-website/aura-website.github.io/_posts/2016-12-11-how-to-extend-wifi.md

 **3.** Plug the cable from the poe power injector to the AP.
 Most APs come with single ethernet port.
 If there are multiple, you need to figure out which one it needs plugging into.

-**4.** These APs come with their own wireless controller from which you could setup the WiFi SSID & password etc.
+**4.** These APs come with their own wireless controller from which you could setup the WiFi SSID & password etc. Refer the AP manual for more information.

 **Steps to convert home router to AP**

 **1.** Switch on the router & connect to its WiFi.
 If it is a new router, its WiFi password is at the back sticker of the router.

 **2.** Login to the router dashboard.
 The router dashboard usually is at http://192.168.0.1 or http://192.168.1.1 .
 The login credentials are usually at the back of the sticker.
-Locate the LAN interface & give a static IP in the same subnet as that of your main router. <br/><br/>For eg. if your main router's IP is 192.168.1.1, that means every device connecting to the router will get 192.168.1.x IP.
-You could give 192.168.1.2 IP to this AP.<br/>
+Locate the **LAN interface** inside **Network Settings** & give a static IP in the same subnet as that of your main router. <br/><br/>For eg. if your main router's IP is 192.168.1.1, that means every device connecting to the router will get 192.168.1.x IP.
+You could give 192.168.1.2 IP to this AP.
+Give separate/unique IP to each AP.<br/>

 > For Griggi, the IP address of APs need to be in 192.168.7.x subnet.
 The instructions are under **Testing APs under Griggi Setup** below.

-**3.** Disable DHCP.
+**3.** Locate DHCP setting on the dashboard & disable DHCP.
 Ideally, you want all the traffic to be routed to the main router, hence this step.
+After this point, if you need to access the AP router dashboard, you need to connect to the any WiFi in the setup & access the IP that you have setup for this AP in step 2.

 **4.** Run an ethernet cable from **LAN port of your main router** & connect to the **LAN port of this newly turned AP**.

-> Remember that the AP will always be accessible on the IP that you had set for it (which in this case is 192.168.1.2) .
-So if you need to change the WiFi SSID, password or anything else, type this IP while connected to the router or any other AP, to get onto this AP dashboard.

 **Testing wired AP setup**